 - Understand your organization’s role in a supply chain, in providing goods and services to customers or clients

-- Engage with a CPA to discuss if a SOC for Supply Chain Examination could reduce the level of effort on vendor or supplier due diligence or when providing requested information to customers
+- Engage with a CPA to discuss if a SOC report for supply chain could reduce the level of effort on vendor or supplier due diligence or when providing requested information to customers

 We’re Here to Help

-To learn more about the SOC for Supply Chain Examination or next steps for your organization, contact your Moss Adams professional.
+To learn more about the SOC for Supply Chain Examination or SOC report next steps for your organization, contact your Moss Adams professional.

 For regulatory updates, strategies to help cope with subsequent risk, and possible steps to bolster your workforce and organization, please see the following resources: